Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

     .. tab:: ``worker_limits``

-        The following example table lists the minimum and maximum number of shifts in the planning period which each worker is entitled to.
+        The following example table lists the minimum and maximum number of shifts in the planning period that each worker is entitled to.

         .. doctest:: workforce
             :options: +NORMALIZE_WHITESPACE